 Enjoy some delectable balsamic chicken in just under 20 minutes!
 You only need 5 ingredients, and every bite is the right amount of sweet and savory.
 Plus, balsamic glazed chicken is perfect for meal prepping too.
+This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 One of my favorite restaurants for date nights is a cute little Italian place that is BYOB and has an amazing balsamic chicken.
 They warn you when you order it that the balsamic is a strong flavor but I love it!
 I toned down the intensity a bit for this recipe to make it more kid-friendly but the balsamic vinegar is still the shining flavor.